 We’re proud to be championed by an incredible group of Ambassadors who work across a varied range of fields.
 Ambassadors help us raise our profile and support our ambitions to make a meaningful impact.

-Alex is the Head of Radio and Music in Prisons at the Ministry of Justice and a BBC World Service journalist.
+Alex was previously the Head of Radio and Music in Prisons at the Ministry of Justice and now works for BBC World Service.
 Prior to working for Her Majesty’s Prison and Probation Service Alex worked at the BBC.
 He volunteered for a number of years making radio programmes for National Prison Radio which is run by the Prison Radio Association.
 During his time at the BBC, he worked with the World Service as a field producer and reporter.
 In more recent years he spent time in Africa covering political change in Ethiopia and the Chibok girls kidnapping in northern Nigeria.

 David Iwediuno was one of the participants from our programme at Spring Hill Prison in 2016, and he benefited greatly from our programme, using it as an opportunity to think about the next steps he wanted to make in his life.
 Since being released from prison, he has taken up a senior role in a telecommunications organisation.
 David has volunteered with Finding Rhythms, being an amazing advocate of our work at events, in addition to supporting workshops and taking part in our podcast series.